sjorssnoeren/fontface-loader/README.md

 ## Roadmap

-* Maybe make use of caching mechanisms of webpack
 * Add extensive options, to make it work for various developers.
-Make sure you'll be able to toggle which formats you want.
+* Make sure you'll be able to toggle which formats you want.
-* Accept .otf files as input (firstly converted to ttf)
+* Accept other file formats as input (.otf, firstly converted to ttf)
 * Look for ways to enable async loading of the font-face
 * Add tests